Itsyourdriver/itsyourdriver/README.md

 #  👋 Hey there!
 I'm Itsyourdriver!
-I'm a content creator and web developer from the united states.
+I'm a content creator and developer from the united states.
 I am open to trying new things and enjoy contributing to projects that I can work on.